Finding a Job in Spain

 Couriers and Tour Reps

-If you scan the local English language newspapers, you will see that 75% of the jobs available are in the timeshare industry.
+If you scan the local English language newspapers, you will see that many of the jobs available are in the timeshare industry.
 Don't be immediately put off, while there are plenty of sharks and scams, there are also several reputable time share companies that have many years of success behind them and provide contracts, good commission rates and opportunities for promotion to their staff.
 However, all timeshare companies offer the hard sell approach to prospective buyers and if you are uncomfortable with this then maybe you should stick to encyclopaedias!

 English language teachers are in huge demand in Spain, where learning English has become obsessive in the last decade.
 Almost all private language academies insist on a TEFL (Teaching English as a Foreign Language) qualification, although occasionally you may get away with a degree in English instead and, occasionally, you can get a job merely on the strength of the fact that you are British – although obviously, this is not the sign of a particularly reputable school and you may have problems later on.
 Many foreign language schools have branches here, including Linguarama and often require applicants to attend their own teacher training courses.
 Many teaching jobs, particularly those in smaller schools, are advertised only locally and those advertised abroad tend to be for the larger schools, international agencies and government institutions.
 Information about language schools in Andalucia (and the rest of Spain) is available by writing to: Centros de Enseñanzza de Idiomas, Calle Sagasta, 27, 28004 Madrid.
 Language schools are also listed in the local Yellow Pages under Escuelas Idiomas.